tributech-solutions/tributech-docs/docs/introduction/overview.md

 ---
-title: Orientation
+title: Overview
 sidebar_position: 1
 ---

-# Orientation
+# Overview Introduction

-This page provides an overview and orientation of available resources of the Tributech DataSpace Kit.
+This page provides an overview of the Tributech DataSpace Kit documentation and available resources.

 ## For Beginners